felixiho/motor-docs/docs/about.md

 To deactivate or activate an agent or admin navigate to the respective user type, select the user(s) you wish to toggle their status and then click on the `toggle online status` button.

 For deletion of Agents and Admins, You navigate to the `delete` button under the respective user type and click on it.(This process permanently deletes the agent from the DB along with all their transactions histories.
 Caution is to be taken).

+## Upload Cards
+To upload cards, go to the section and select the excel file and select `upload file`.
+It automatically uploads it to the database.